sofiaserantes/Milestone1_StreamAnalytics_G5/README.md

 ### Data generation

 - All timestamps are ISO 8601 UTC strings.
 No timezone conversion is applied.
-- `event_time` reflects the logical time the state transition occurred. `ingestion_time` is derived from `event_time` with a small random delay, or a larger delay for the 5% of late-event injections.
+- `event_time` reflects the logical time the state transition occurred. `ingestion_time` is derived from `event_time` with a small random delay, or a larger delay for the 5% of late event injections.
 - Order amounts are uniformly sampled between €8 and €55.
-- Courier GPS coordinates are jittered within ±800 m of each zone centroid using a simple degree-offset approximation (not geodesic-accurate, sufficient for synthetic data).
+- Courier GPS coordinates are jittered within ±800 m of each zone centroid using a simple degree offset approximation (not geodesic-accurate, sufficient for synthetic data).
 - The simulation period is **1 February 2026 to 1 March 2026**.
 A fixed random seed (`random.seed(7)`) ensures full reproducibility.
 - 4,000 total events are targeted per feed.
 Because each non-cancelled order produces approximately 6 events, the generator creates roughly 667 orders for Feed A and trims or extends to hit the 4,000 target exactly.